-Julie works as a public history consultant in her home state of Colorado.
-She is currently researching and developing content for “Zoom In: The Centennial State in 100 Objects,” a new core exhibit at the History Colorado Center in Denver, CO.
-She recently completed a digital Story Map project for the Public Lands History Center at Colorado State University in Fort Collins about Native American history in Rocky Mountain National Park.
+Julie recently joined the History Colorado Center full time as a public historian/exhibit developer.
+She works to bring exhibits to life, collaborating with History Colorado colleagues, doing research and interpretive writing, and conducting audience evaluation.
+Most recently, she worked on "Play Ball!
+A Celebration of America's Game," on view at the History Colorado Center now through the 2018 baseball season.
 Julie’s work—particularly in the area of public history and the carceral state—has been published in The Public Historian and Museums & Social Issues.
 Julie is also an active member of the National Council on Public History, and serves on the organization’s New Professional and Graduate Student Committee.

 She invites fellow alumni, faculty, and current students to look her up if they find themselves out West!
 Feel free to peruse her website (juliegpeterson.com), reach out via email (email@example.com), or follow her on Twitter: @juliegpeterson.